Lorith/Shardstuff-CDDA-Mod/README.md

 Can add to an existing world by modifying the save's mods.json and adding "shardstuff" to the list, with a comma behind every entry except the last.

+# This mod is basically abandoned and only edited for bugfixes, and even then not always.
+Anyone who wants to take it over is free to do so, and do anything with it.

 # Contents:
 Gatebuff.json - contains buffs for gate control durability